 We like to say that executive functioning is everything that it takes to succeed in school, besides the actual content.
 Students in our executive functioning tutoring program learn how to be organized, take notes, manage time, study effectively, and advocate for themselves.
 These are skills that all parents want their children to master, but how can you help?
+Before we answer that (very good) question, we want to share some of the ins and outs of teaching and learning executive functioning skills.

 We take a unique approach to executive functioning tutoring in that we combine it with positive discipline.
 This means that we involve students directly in the problem solving process.
 For example, we actually don’t have one set way for students to take their notes or organize their materials.
 We explore a variety of key strategies and help students choose and assess what works best for them.